 Representing the aerospace center of California during nine terms in Congress, she served on all the major security committees: six years on Armed Services, eight years on Intelligence, and eight on Homeland Security.
 During her long public career, Harman has been recognized as a national expert at the nexus of security and public policy issues, and has received numerous awards for distinguished service.

 She is a member of the Defense Policy Board and the Homeland Security Advisory Committee.
 She also serves on the Executive Committee of the Trilateral Commission and the Advisory Board of the Munich Security Conference.
+She co-chairs the Homeland Security Experts Group with former Homeland Security Secretary Michael Chertoff.

 A product of Los Angeles public schools, Harman is a magna cum laude graduate of Smith College, where she was elected to Phi Beta Kappa, and Harvard Law School.
 Prior to serving in Congress, she was Staff Director of the Senate Judiciary Subcommittee on Constitutional Rights, Deputy Cabinet Secretary to President Jimmy Carter, Special Counsel to the Department of Defense, and in private law practice.